 Email: pianist @ nsuc.org

-Our Education Coordinator, Jonathan Schlesinger, is passionate about building community, all-ages education, and using the power of community for individual growth and societal change.
+Our Religious Educator, Jonathan Schlesinger, is passionate about building community, all-ages education, and using the power of community for individual growth and societal change.
 He has a B.A. in Secondary Social Studies Teaching and has completed additional studies in math, science, and applied technology.
 Jonathan recently became a father.

 Before coming to NSUC, Jonathan was a middle school science teacher.
 He has also worked as a Volunteer Program Specialist for the Forest Preserves of Cook County and co-founded a 501(c)3 organization, The Illini 4000, while a student at the University of Illinois.
 He is eager to work with NSUC members to develop transformative RE programming for all ages.